| |

 • Merchant Category Code (MCC) Manipulation: Identifying merchants that code as a different category (often one that earns more rewards) and making purchases there.
 Credit card companies monitor for unusual or excessive behavior, and misrepresenting transactions or abusing the system could lead to account closures or loss of rewards.

-Want to be a Succesful Travel Hacker?
+Want to be a Successful Travel Hacker?

 You will need a solid financial foundation, which includes handling your money like a boss, making smart decisions, and planning your moves strategically.